masinter/multipart-form-data/test-cases/README.md

 of a form test harness, plus some previous files originally devloped by Hixie to test multipart/form-data.

-Still in progress is to
+Still in progress is to:
-1. complete the test harness to actually check the syntax
-2. convert Hixie's tests (in 'old') to this framework
+1. convert Hixie's tests (in 'old') to this framework
-3. develop additional test cases for proposed changes from published RFC.
+2. develop additional test cases for proposed changes from published RFC.

 The current architecture for the test suite is from Jacob Goldstein <jacobg@adobe.com>, thanks!